Waffleer/SomeWhat-Useless-Data-Packs/README.md

       Adds Chess Piece and a board to the game
       You can pull any piece out of the chest
       Click on the dye for a whole side
-      Click on the Item Frame to clear the board - this will drop the pieces on the board
+      Click on the Item Frame to clear the board - this will drop all pieces on the board If your world is laggy then placing the chest will spawn the board, deal with it
       ###   # = oak plank
       #X#   X = stick
       ###